 Midwest Homes iCrate

 The Midwest Homes dog crate is one of the most commonly purchased dog crates for pups of all sizes.
 This is a standard wire model crate, that’s relatively easy to setup and break down in under 20 minutes.
-It’s a great pick for people on a budget, and no matter what size you pick, they come with a crate oriented divider, making it perfect to use this crate from puppy through adulthood.
+It’s a great pick for people on a budget.
+No matter what size you pick, they come with a crate-oriented divider.
+This makes it perfect to use this crate from puppy through adulthood.

 This crate has a double door, which makes it easy for entry on either front or side.
 It provides flexibility in planning where to keep your pup located while they are crated.
 The bottom pan is plastic and slides out with ease.
 This makes cleanup easy in the event of an accident.
 Because this crate comes in multiple sizes, you’ll have lots of size options to choose from.
 We’d recommend looking at the 36 of 42 inch version for a pitbull, depending on the size.
 The 36 accommodates pups from 41 to 70 pounds, so if your Pitbull is larger than that, you’ll want to size up.